kontan/Parsect/readme.md

 ## Sample Code

 Here is a sample of four arithmetic operations calculator.
+(To keep it simple, all operators are right-associative.)

     var tok_number = map(parseFloat, regexp(/^\s*[-+]?\d+(\.\d+)?\s*/));
     var tok_plus  = regexp(/^\s*\+\s*/);